pr3sh/openshift/openshift_administration/6_pod_scheduling.md

 #### **`Labelling Nodes`**:

-> In order to label nodes within an OpenShift cluster, you must be a cluster administrator.
-A practical example of labelling nodes to segment wordloads could be **`env=dev`** or **`env=prod`** to separate the development and production workloads.
-Labels chosen on nodes are arbritrary.
+- In order to label nodes within an OpenShift cluster, you must be a cluster administrator.
+- A practical example of labelling nodes is when trying to segment wordloads based on environment, for example, **`env=dev`** or **`env=prod`** to separate the development and production workloads.
+- Labels chosen on nodes are arbritrary.

 > Label a node with **`env=dev`**: